-This conjecture is very important in studying the cells of weighted Coxeter groups.
-For example, if this conjecture is true, then the function $a:W\longrightarrow \mathbb{N}$ is also bounded by this $N$.
-Further, $W$ has the lowest two-sided cell, see section 6.
-We can also consider P1-P15 and the ring $J$, see [L3, Chapter 14, Chapter 18].
+{\bf Remark 1.6.} This conjecture is very important in studying the cells of weighted Coxeter groups.
+For example, if this conjecture is true, then the a-function is also bounded by this $N$.
+Further, $W$ has a lowest two-sided cell, see section 7.
+We can also consider conjectures P1-P15 and the ring $J$, see [L3, Chapter 14, Chapter 18].